 Rand also drew upon the experience of 18 countries that allow for transgenders to serve, including the Israeli Defense Forces (IDF).
 Given the constant threats the IDF faces, you would think that if anyone could not afford to lose readiness, it is the IDF.
 And yet, it has not been an issue for the IDF (p.
 55), and it has not been an issue for other countries that allow transgender individuals to serve.
 Eighteen other countries that have allowed for transgender people to serve in the military, and none of them have had problems.
 Why can't the United States come to the same conclusion?

-Perhaps it is political expediency or perhaps it is because Trump does not want our diverted from something else.
+Perhaps it is political expediency or perhaps it is because Trump does not want our attention diverted from something else.
 What I do have wonder is how anyone could seriously construe transgender individuals serving in the military as a problem.
 The transgender military ban is based on zero empirical evidence.
 Much like with the transgender bathroom ban, it is a solution without a problem.
 Transgender people should be allowed to voluntarily serve in the military, just like any other able-bodied citizen.
 Ultimately, I hope that Trump reverses this ban and keeps to his campaign promise.
 In the meantime, we the people have to be more diligent in making sure that the LGBT community is not further target the Trump administration because if the rights of the LGBT become eroded, it will only become a matter of time before all of our civil rights become eroded.